OMNIALowCode/omniadocs/docs/pages/omnia3/Management/omnia3_management_introduction.md

 - A Tenant[TenantCode] policy, with a default permission of "ALL"; with the previous role associated.
 - Inside the tenant, the default application roles and policies.

-### 2.2.
-Reset the Tenant database user password

-To ensure an additional level of security, each tenant comunicates with the OMNIA Platform database using its own database user.
-These users are automatically managed by the platform.

-If needed, their credentials can be reset by accessing the option **Reset Passwords** on the Tenants list.
-This option will reset the passwords for all tenants, and requires by a Platform restart.

 ## 3. Roles and Policies

 In the management section, it is possible to configure Roles and Policies.
 For more details on these, please see [the description of how authorization works](omnia3_authorization.html), as well as [the language definitions](omnia3_languages_SML.html).